 - 1. Consult with the teachers who are having problems with a given student. - 2.
-The committee will hear the student's presentation of his or her case. - 3.
+The committee will review information provided by all students involved in regard to the disciplinary issue(s). - 3.
 It will examine the student's records, both academic and behavioral.